The Snows of Kilimanjaro (1952 film): Plot

 The film begins with the opening words of Hemingway's story: "Kilimanjaro is a snow-covered mountain 19,710 feet high, and is said to be the highest mountain in Africa.
 Close to the western summit there is the dried and frozen carcass of a leopard.
 No one has explained what the leopard was seeking at that altitude," though the film omits the second sentence of the original quote.

 The story centers on the memories of a disillusioned writer, Harry Street, who is on safari in Africa.
-He has a severely infected wound from a thorn prick, and lies outside his tent awaiting a slow death, though in the film it is pointed out he may have acquired the infection from leaping into a muddy river to rescue one of the safari's porters from a hippo after he falls in the river when Harry orders the boat closer to the hippos.
+He has a severely infected wound from a thorn prick, and lies outside his tent awaiting a slow death, though in the film it is pointed out he may have acquired the infection from leaping into a muddy river to rescue one of the safari's porters from a hippopotamus after he falls in the river when Harry orders the boat closer to the hippopotamuses.
 His female companion, Helen, nurses Harry and hunts game for the larder.

 The loss of mobility brings self-reflection.
-In an often delirious state he remembers his past relationship with Cynthia Green, whom he met in Paris as members of the "Lost Generation."
+In an often delirious state he remembers his past relationship with Cynthia Green, whom he met in Paris as members of the "Lost Generation".
 Upon the sale of Harry's first novel, rather than rent a nicer home, Harry wishes to go on safari to Africa.
-There he has his happiest moments, including bagging a rhino.
+There he has his happiest moments, including bagging a rhinoceros.
 Cynthia is pregnant, but worries about sharing this news with Harry, who is passionate about his travels and work as a journalist and author.
 Harry only learns about the pregnancy after her miscarriage.
 Suffering depression and sinking into alcoholism, she eventually leaves Harry for a flamenco dancer when she believes Harry is heading off for a job as a war correspondent.